Have you recently graduated or have left QUT and require a student fee refund? Follow the steps on this page to apply.

 To apply, complete a student fee refund form.

-How can I apply for a refund of my Overseas Student Health Cover (OSHC)?
+How to apply for a refund of your Overseas Student Health Cover (OSHC)

 If you're requesting a refund due to visa refusal, complete a student fee refund form.